EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/npcs/dauriel-aldarion.md

 Though, it was difficult for him to find his place in a mostly human society, which forced him to take odd jobs; those jobs that humans deemed unskilled or too dangerous.
 By eradicating a pack of goblins here, finding lost objects there, and ridding a town of wolves yonder, Dauriel was able to establish a name for himself as an adventurer and soon found himself the head of a highly paid work-for-hire adventurer’s company.

-This company, Aldarion Unlimited, still exists and Dauriel acts as an advisor and board member while other, younger, adventurers perform the hard work.
+This company, [[au]], still exists and Dauriel acts as an advisor and board member while other, younger, adventurers perform the hard work.

 ??? danger "DM: TODO List"
     - Dauriel is a descendent of Korban, this is why he was chosen by Bhreia.
 He has no idea.